STIBET – Scholarships for International Students and Doctoral Candidates to Promote Equal Opportunity and Recognize Exceptional Commitment

 The DAAD prize is intended to honor special academic achievements and remarkable social or intercultural commitment.

-We would like to honor this outstanding commitment today.
+We would like to acknowledge this outstanding commitment.

-Congratulations and all the best for the future!
+Congratulations and all the best for your future!